WP2 Development of value chain

 During period 4 the concept design of the commercial scale system was finalised allowing discussions to progress regarding potential fabrication methodologies and options and FPP issued RFQ (Request for Quotation) to a number of potential fabricators.
 The purpose of this RFQ was to obtain more detailed feedback on potential fabrication methodologies within a variety of facilities and the costs associated with full construction of the system and the responses have allowed FPP to further define the delivery strategy for both the UK projects and more generally.

 Assembly, deployment, operation and maintenance

-FPP Ltd and A/S continue to participate with relevant industry bodies and have joined Ocean Energy Europe (FPP A/S), Scottish Renewables (FPP Ltd) and Renewable UK (FPP Ltd).
+FPP continue to participate with relevant industry bodies and have joined Ocean Energy Europe (FPP A/S), Scottish Renewables (FPP Ltd) and Renewable UK (FPP Ltd).
 FPP Ltd is also a founding member of a new industry group “Friends of Floating Offshore Wind” which was formed in period 2.
 This group aims to promote the ambition, achievements and support needs of the floating offshore wind industry, focussing initially on the UK as the most developed market.

-The establishment of the project companies with DP Energy has provided increased attention to FPP’s projects and resulted in FPP Ltd increasing engagement with the relevant local and national government agencies.
-The Welsh and Scottish governments in particular have been engaged, at both operational and ministerial level, including meetings with The Scottish Energy minister and Welsh Cabinet Secretary for Economy and Infrastructure.
+The establishment of the project companies with DP Energy provided increased attention to FPP’s projects and resulted in FPP Ltd increasing engagement with the relevant local and national government agencies.
+The Welsh and Scottish governments in particular were engaged, at both operational and ministerial level, including meetings with The Scottish Energy minister and Welsh Cabinet Secretary for Economy and Infrastructure.
 The local governments can provide significant support in ensuring that the projects can be efficiently licenced and consented, as well as providing assistance with establishing a suitable supply chain.